20 Best Beaches Costa Rica – Pacific Coast Beaches You’ll Love

 Playa Carrillo

 Next to Samara is Carrillo Beach- a picture-perfect half-circle of a beach lined with fantastic palm trees.
 The water is bathwater temperature and the waves are nearly non-existent.
-You can take a pool float and just relax.
+It’s the perfect spot to have a quiet beach day, where you can take a pool float and just relax.

 Photo @weretravelingfriends